 Winston wrote a blog which won the Orwell Prize, and we turned it into a book.
 It’s a fascinating if chilling read which helps to explain the various and ongoing scandals about the sexual abuse of girls in care, which at least in part seem to happen because the children are allowed to come and go on a whim.

-The politicians and lawyers and top police officers and senior council people who have conspired to allow this situation would sure never tolerate it for their own children; why is it okay for the children of poor and uneducated people?
+The politicians and lawyers and top police officers and senior council bosses who have conspired to allow this situation would surely never tolerate it for their own children; why is it okay for the children of poor and uneducated people?